“An Overview of Scientology” banner

 (from ‘The Auditor 55’, 1970 “What Your Donations Buy”)

 It has to be mentioned here that the IAS was never meant to be a service organization.
 If you donate to them you don't make a payment to a service to be received.
 The IAS is involved with all kinds of activities that may improve the conditions of life for various groups of people.
-It is about exposing the practices of psychiatry, oppose the drugging of children, to stimulate and support education, human rights, the right for freedom of speech, and so on...
-It supports amongst other Citizens Commission on Human Rights (CCHR).
+It is about exposing the practices of psychiatry, oppose the drugging of children, to stimulate and support education, human rights, the right for freedom of speech, and so on.
+It supports amongst other this Citizens Commission on Human Rights (CCHR), visit website here (external link) (last checked: 10 Apr 2013).

-For the IAS to be able to accomplish various of their aims this practically meant that was resorted to setting up socalled fundraising ‘events’.
+For the IAS to be able to accomplish various of their aims this practically meant that one resorted to setting up so-called fundraising ‘events’.
 At such ‘events’ first some information was given about the successes previously achieved, and then some new target would be introduced.
 This is often done with a video presentation.
-After these sometimes lengthy introductions donations were being asked.
-An approach has amongst other been to speculate upon the goodwill of the prospect.
-Another was to play games like that if some sum was reached then some person was going to double it.
-During a particular period of time (especially the 2nd half of the 90's) things became a kind of forceful.
-It turned into something that persons in a rather persuasive and repetitive manner were approached to donate funds.
-This crave for money and this sword of Damocles hanging there actually resulted in the end that the public purposely chose to stay away from these IAS events.
-One knew in advance that it would come to this fundraising.
-You were made to feel uncomfortable if you did not donate, as then you would not be with the group.
-Also various started to regret that they had given donations and were asking for a refund.
-All this resulted in some consternation on the lines.
-I am happy to say however that these latest years this rather persuasive approach appears over and done with.
-Nonetheless at about this time the practice was introduced that if one was to donate to the IAS that one was required to sign a slip that said that one understood that this was a donation towards the purposes of the IAS and that a refund therefore could not be given.
+After these sometimes lengthy introductions donations were being asked for.
+One approach has amongst other been to speculate upon the goodwill of the prospect.
+Another was to play games like that if some sum was reached then some person was going to double that.
+A tactic exercised was that one was simply made to feel uncomfortable if one did not donate, as then you would not be with the group.

-The IAS also offers various statuses depending on the level of your financial contribution.
+The IAS also offers various statuses pending the level (height) of your financial contribution.
 There is:

 Special Honor (for outstanding contribution)